 19 Free Things to Do in Halifax

 Are you on a tight budget but still want to make the most of your trip to Halifax?
 There are plenty of free things to do in Halifax that will make your trip memorable without breaking the bank.
-From historic landmarks to outdoor activities, you'll find something that appeals to everyone.
+From historic landmarks to outdoor activities, there's something for everyone in Halifax.

 At Canadian Train Vacations our travel experts put together personalized trip itineraries.
-This list covers the best free activities and experiences in Halifax that you won't want to miss.
-In this guide, you'll also find information about hours of operation (when that applies) and how to get the most out of your visit.
+In this guide, we cover the best free activities and experiences in Halifax that you won't want to miss.
+You'll also find information about hours of operation (when that applies) and how to get the most out of your visit.

 Whether you've been before or are visiting for the first time, you'll find something new on our list.
 Let's see what Halifax has to offer.